ochlupin/react-updating-state-nyc-web-100818/README.md

-While a React component can have initial state, the real power is in updating its state — after all, if we didn't need to update the state, the component shouldn't _have_ any state.
-State is only reserved for data that _changes_ in our component and is visible in the UI.
+While a React component can have initial state, the real power is in updating its state — after all, if we didn't need to update the state, the component shouldn't _have_ any state. **State is only reserved for data that _changes_ in our component and is visible in the UI**.

-Instead of directly modifying the state using `this.state`, we use `this.setState()`.
-This is a function available to all React components, and allows us to let React know that the component state has changed.
-This way the components knows it should re-render, because its state has changed and its UI will most likely also change.
+Instead of directly modifying the state using `this.state`, **we use `this.setState()`**.
+This is a function available to all React components, and allows us to let React know that the component state has changed. **This way the components knows it should re-render, because its state has changed and its UI will most likely also change**.
 Using a setter function like this is very performant.
-While other frameworks like Angular.js use "dirty checking" (continuously checking for changes in an object) to see if a property has changed, React _already knows_ because we use a built-in function to let it know what changes we'd like to make!
+While other frameworks like Angular.js use "dirty checking" (continuously checking for changes in an object) to see if a property has changed, **React _already knows_ because we use a built-in function to let it know what changes we'd like to make**!

 In this code along, use the src folder in this project's code to follow along.
 To run the code, make sure to `npm install & npm start` in the terminal.